Mandaue: History

 A community was established in Mandaue by a flourishing group of Austronesian people.
 The Venetian chronicler Antonio Pigafetta wrote of a settlement called "Mandaui" which existed in the area with a chieftain named Apanoaan some called him Lambuzzan in other accounts.

 Mandaue natives were forced into a town as decreed by the Spanish authorities.
 This may have started off as a mission village (which included present day Consolacion, Liloan and Poro) serving as a bulwark for the church in the northern Cebu and was managed by the Jesuit in 1638 then a century later by the Recollects.
+During the year 1818, Mandaue had tributes representing 2,729 native families and 20 Spanish-Filipino families.

 The Philippine Revolution of 1898 gave the town a new form of administration in accordance with the organic decree of the Central Revolutionary Government.
 The short-lived revolution was overthrown by the American troops and a battle nearly destroyed the town in 1901, killing Presidente Benito Ceniza.

-Mandaue was a semi-autonomous functioning town.
-Semi-autonomous as it was still under the jurisdiction of Cebu.
-Despite having been developed and organized by the Spaniards throughout the ages and its population increasing as the years gone by, the Spaniards did not make an initiative to elevate the town into an independent municipality.
-It was only after the death of Presidente Ceniza and the establishment of American Rule in Mandaue that the dream of becoming an independent municipality came true.
-In 1901, Mandaue became an independent municipality.
+Mandaue functioned as a semi-autonomous town under the jurisdiction of Cebu.
+Although it was developed and organized during the Spanish period and experienced population growth over time, it was not elevated to an independent municipality by Spanish authorities.
+Following the death of Presidente Ceniza and the establishment of American rule, the town’s long-standing aspiration for independence was realized.
+In 1901, Mandaue was formally established as an independent municipality.

 Mandaue became independent from being an American Commonwealth and a Japanese garrison on July 4, 1946, along with the entire nation.